-- (i) Linear Park: linear open space along the northern and eastern edges of the sector allowing for the retention of a corridor of existing Melaleuca. - (ii) Streetscape Planting: roads are to be planted with street trees as indicated in notional terms on the Sector Landscape Plan, which is a more detailed interpretation of the Landscape Concept Plan for the Central East 'C' Residential Precinct.
-This may include wider than minimum standards for some road reserves and the off-setting of carriageways within standard road reserves to allow widened verges for the planting of additional street trees.
+- (i) District and Local Playing Fields: the district and local playing fields will cater for the formal sporting needs of the north eastern portion of the DCP area.
+Given the location of the fields with the residential development it would be expected that these fields major focus is on servicing the local population. - (ii) Local Park: a local park will be incorporated in the north east corner of the district and local playing fields.
+This park will serve the open space needs of dwellings within 200 metre catchment in accordance with DCP residential planning principles. - (iii) Streetscape Planting: roads are to be planted with street trees as indicated in notional terms on the Sector Landscape Plan, which is a more detailed interpretation of the Landscape Concept Plan for the Woodside Residential Precinct.
+This may include wider than minimum standards for some road reserves and the off-setting of carriageways within standard road reserves to allow widened verges for the retention of existing trees and/or planting of additional street trees.
 Such treatments are intended to enhance the landscape structure of important road/visual linkages.

 As part of the overall landscape strategy for the sector the natural features, such as the gently sloping topography, existing drainage lines and ridge lines, have been recognised.
-This site responsive approach to residential planning will be enhanced by landscape plantings within private gardens, parks and along public road reserves.
+This site responsive approach to residential planning will be enhanced by landscape plantings within private gardens, and along public road reserves, as well as within proposed parkland.